subpop/insightsd/README.md

 public package that downstream Go projects can consume, its primary purpose is to provide a testable interface to `insightsd` and `insights-exec`.
 For example, one could implement a custom uploader using the `insights.Upload()` functions.
-But it is recommended to interact with `insightsd` through one of the IPC interfaces or directly via `insights-exec`.
+But it is recommended to interact with `insightsd` through the D-Bus interface or directly via `insights-exec`.

 ### `cmd/insightsd` - System daemon

-This package is a program, `insightsd` that is intended to be run on a host as a system daemon.
-It implements a few DBus interfaces and exports objects onto the system DBus for clients to interact with. `insightsd` is the main consumer of `lib/` and is the primary service with which clients should be interacting.
+This package is a program (`insightsd`) that is intended to be run on a host as a system daemon.
+It implements a few D-Bus interfaces and exports objects onto the system D-Bus for clients to interact with. `insightsd` is the main consumer of `pkg/` and is the primary service with which clients should be interacting.

 ### `internal/` - Go package implementing functionality unique to insightsd